Two Pints of Lager and a Packet of Crisps

+Production

+BBC Two announced the first series as one of the highlights of their Autumn 2000 schedule, although the premiere was eventually held back to 2001.
+The first six series with the original cast including Ralf Little ran until 2006, with Jonny killed off-screen during the first episode of the seventh series.

+An eighth series was confirmed by Mellor in an interview in the Metro on 21 April 2008, in which he said that they would be filming the series from November 2008 to January 2009.
+In January 2009, the BBC announced recording dates for the next series at BBC Television Centre from 1 February to 3 April.
+Natalie Casey, Kathryn Drysdale, Luke Gell, Will Mellor and Sheridan Smith all returned and the new character of Wesley was played by Thomas Nelstrop.

 The outcome of the final episode of series 8 was decided by the public, who were asked to vote on whether Gaz should be with Donna or Janet.
 Following the finale of series 8, which was broadcast on 10 May 2009, the audience chose Donna with 76.9% of the vote.
 The final episode concluded with Donna at Gaz's bedside.

-Although Two Pints is largely comedic, it sometimes (especially at the end of a series) becomes more dramatic and serious.
-Such cliffhangers have included Janet and Jonny's split, Jonny being shot, Gaz's coma, and Janet's imminent departure to be a cruise singer.
-Will Mellor has described the show as being "driven by sex and alcohol" and the show is known for its adult and sometimes scatological humour, mostly involving references to sex and bodily functions.
-Vulgar language is also freely used, except for the word "fuck", which is uttered only once during the last episode of each series.

-Series

-The first six series with the original cast including Ralf Little ran until 2006 when Little said he would not return to the series.
-Will Mellor hinted at the series continuation in television interviews, one being Loose Women, and more or less confirming it on The Paul O'Grady Show.
-Little announced during an interview for This Morning on 19 September 2007 that he would not be returning for the following series due to an overwhelming schedule, and Jonny was therefore killed off-screen in the first episode of the seventh series.

-An eighth series was confirmed by Mellor in an interview in the Metro on 21 April 2008, in which he said that they would be filming the series from November 2008 to January 2009.
-In January 2009, the BBC announced recording dates for the next series at BBC Television Centre from 1 February to 3 April.
-A special edition for Comic Relief was also recorded on 25 January.
-The eighth series began airing on 8 March 2009 starting with a Comic Relief special, which featured characters from Coming of Age and Grownups, as a curtain raiser, with subsequent episodes as normal.
-Natalie Casey, Kathryn Drysdale, Luke Gell, Will Mellor and Sheridan Smith all returned and the new character of Wesley was played by Thomas Nelstrop.

 Two special episodes of Two Pints of Lager and a Packet of Crisps were filmed in 2009.
 The first was set a few minutes after the ending of the previous episode, its cast being limited to Janet, Wesley and Tim, and was recorded on 13 August 2009 at BBC TV Centre.
 It was a musical extravaganza set entirely inside the Archer and was broadcast on 15 December 2009.
 The second, "Sliding Gaz", was recorded on 18 August 2009 and shown on 22 December 2009.
 The cast consists of Donna and Gaz only and shows Donna in a "sliding doors" technique, imagining Gaz being healthy and also paralysed.